 Also, sign up to receive an email in your inbox for each new recipe:

 Easy Air Fryer Baked Potatoes

 - 4 medium russet potatoes scrubbed and dried

 - 1 Teaspoon kosher sea salt plus more for serving if desired

 - Preheat air fryer to 375°F for about 10 minutes.

-- Wash, dry and prick each potato
+- Wash, dry and prick each potato with a fork.

 - Drizzle each potato with oil and sprinkle with salt.